Notes on the Geography of Laos: Houayxay

 Roadcuts reveal hard laterite.

-From the top of a nearby hill one can see Thailand, the Mekong, and the roofs of Houayxai.
+From the top of a nearby hill one sees Thailand, the Mekong, and the roofs of Houayxay.

 So did French eyes 50 years ago, when they were stationed at Fort Carnot, atop the hill.